akalicki/genomics-csi/quality-assessment/README.md

 ### Question 2

+In the process of performing a channel-read analysis, we obtained the following
+results:

 - Average reads per channel: 65
 - Channel with most reads: 295
 - Number of reads in Channel 295: 618